1913 Giro d'Italia

 The Story of the 1913 Giro d'Italia

 This excerpt is from "The Story of the Giro d'Italia", Volume 1.
-If you enjoy it we hope you will consider purchasing the book, either print or electronic.
+If you enjoy it we hope you will consider purchasing the book, either print, eBook or audiobook.
 The Amazon link here will make either purchase easy.

 1913.
 La Gazzetta dello Sport was thriving.
 Management decided to go from a thrice-weekly to a daily.
 While the sponsoring newspaper was enjoying ever-improving fortunes, the Giro’s team format was acknowledged a failure.
 In 1913 the Giro was returned to an individual competition and was the last time the General Classification was calculated using points.
 The organizers were conservative, designing a race with nine stages, just one more than the previous year.